G381N/ZTA/README.md

 ## 🎉 You're Ready!

-Enjoy your new AI-powered behavioral monitoring dashboard!
+Enjoy your new AI-powered behavioral monitoring dashboard! this system was made by Gebin George for research on zero trust architecture with AI based behaviour monitoring, and dynamic trust scoring